Michalis Konstantinou: Panathinaikos

-In 2001, in a deal which took three Panathinaikos players to Iraklis, Konstantinou transferred to Panathinaikos for €8 million.
-It was a successful purchase, but many believed that the young Cypriot striker was worth less than the expenditure of €8million made by Panathinaikos – the highest figure ever paid for a player in the Greek Superleague.
+In 2001, in a deal which took three Panathinaikos players to Iraklis, Konstantinou was transferred to Panathinaikos for €8 million.
+It was a successful purchase, but many believed that the young Cypriot striker was worth less than the expenditure of €8million made by Panathinaikos – the highest figure ever paid for a player in the Greek Super League.
 With Panathinaikos, he had the opportunity to play in the Champions League, earning praise for his performances in attack.
 There he found with the Portuguese players Paulo Sousa and later Robert Jarni, taking Panathinakos a long way in the competition.
 He scored a beautiful 45m goal in the Camp Nou return in the quarter-final against Barcelona in the 2001–02 Champions League.
 Panathinaikos seemed to ensure its marking the semi-finals, as they were needed 3 goals to go to the Spaniards.
 Barça, however, came back and won 3–1, qualifying for the semi-finals.

 In 2004–05 he had 15 goals.
 Konstantinou scored against the champions in a 1–0 home win, at the end of the season Konstantinou did not renew with Panathinaikos, because he stated that he was going to continue his footballing career in a league of higher value to gain better experience.

 That summer though, he was not signed by a club overseas and was signed by Olympiacos.

 Olympiacos

 As an Olympiacos player he won with his team the double for 2005/06 and made it two in his career.
-At the Greek Cup final in 2005/06, where Olympiacos beat AEK Athens 3–0, Konstantinou scored Olympiacos' first goal.
+At the Greek Cup final in 2005/06, where Olympiacos defeated AEK Athens by 3–0, Konstantinou scored Olympiacos' first goal.
 He also notably scored a late strike to make it 1–2 in the early season league victory of Olympiacos against AEK Athens (final score 1–3) and a crowd-pleaser against his former team, Panathinaikos, to make it 3–1 (match ended 3–2).
 He became for the second consecutive time champion again with Olympiakos in 2007, even though the season was full of personal injuries and bad luck, he still managed to perform well on some important matches, most notably scoring on the away Champions League match at Shakhtar Donetsk.
 During the 2007–2008 season, he has suffered from injuries and has lost his starting position to Darko Kovačević.
 It was the last season at Olympiacos.

 Return to Iraklis

-Konstantinou started the 2008–09 season in Greece at Iraklis, where he started his career in Greece in 1997.
-He spent some seasons at Iraklis before going to Panathinaikos back in 1997.
-Here he played 13 matches of which he scored three goals.
+Konstantinou started the 2008–09 season in Greece at Iraklis There he played 13 matches of which he scored three goals.